EzeOnoky/Project-Base-Learning-7/README.md

 ```
 sudo mysql
 show databases;
-use tooling;       => connecs you DIRECTLY to the tooling DB
+use tooling;       => connects you DIRECTLY to the tooling DB
 show tables;       => This will now have users
 select * from users;  => This shows the table that has been created using sql file - tooling-db.sql while i was conected to the web sever
 ```